barnabasswws/P100-Dll-Injector-for-every-game/README.md

 4. Compile & done

-5. (Linked the video on how to certificate your dll)
+5. (Linked the video on how to certificate your dll, the certificator is in the ZIP file(

 https://streamable.com/acd6zd